-The Stuart M.S. in Sustainability Management (formerly known as Environmental Management and Sustainability - EMS) is one of only a few programs of its kind in the world and the only environmental sustainability program in Chicago to be offered within a business school.
+The Stuart M.S. in Environmental Management and Sustainability (EMS) is one of only a few programs of its kind in the world and the only environmental sustainability program in Chicago to be offered within a business school.
 Graduates are equipped to work in environmental sustainability and compliance management, as consultants, entrepreneurs, and professionals who can successfully make the business case for sustainability.

 8 core courses

 3 elective/concentration courses

 Degree typically takes 1-2 years of full-time study or 4-5 years of part-time study

 - Contemporary and Emerging Laws Governing the Environment

 - Environmental Pollution Prevention and Control Strategies